JohannesFoltin/SquareAttack/README.md

 So get ready, pick up your mouse and aim for the high score!

-The game was developed as part of the HWR (Hochschule für Wirtschaft und Recht) C++ course.
+The game was developed as part of the HWR (Hochschule fï¿½r Wirtschaft und Recht) C++ course.

 ## How to play